 - Rigid Materials: Materials like first class bricks, stones, slate, cement concrete etc.

-- DPC above ground level: For DPC above ground level with wall thickness generally not exceeding 40cm, any one of the type of materials mentioned above may be used.
+For DPC above ground level with wall thickness generally not exceeding 40 cm, any one of the type of materials mentioned above may be used.
 Cement concrete is however commonly adopted material for DPC at plinth level, 38 to 50mm thick layer of cement concrete M15 (1:2:4 mix) serves the purpose under normal conditions.

-- DPC Material for floors, roofs etc: For greater wall thickness or where DPC is to be laid over large areas such as floors, roofs, etc, the choice is limited to flexible materials which provide lesser number of joints like mastic, asphalt, bitumen felts, plastic sheets etc.
+For greater wall thickness or where DPC is to be laid over large areas such as floors, roofs, etc., the choice is limited to flexible materials which provide lesser number of joints like mastic, asphalt, bitumen felts, plastic sheets etc.

 The felts when used should be properly bonded to the surface with bitumen and laid with joints properly lapped and sealed.

-General principles to be observed while laying DPC are:
+General principles to be observed while laying damp proof course are: